-Each year, one of the annual Alternative Spring Break trips is focused on diversity and inclusion, providing students an emersion service experience with populations different than themselves.
-In Spring 2014, students traveled to New York City and volunteer with Gay Men's Health Crisis, an organization devoted to ending the AIDS epidemic and uplifting the lives of all affected.
+Each year, one of the annual Alternative Break trips is focused on diversity and inclusion, providing students an immersion service experience with populations different than themselves.
+In Spring 2015, students traveled to New York City and volunteer with GMHC, an organization devoted to ending the AIDS epidemic and uplifting the lives of all affected.

 The purpose of these events is to spread awareness and to educate the community about the hunger and homelessness culture, to promote equal opportunities, and provide visibility for related community organizations.
 Through this week, the committee hopes to empower the community with the strength and tools to have a positive experience on and off the campus.

-Join us several times throughout the term for our film series!
-Why a film series?
-In collaboration with the Women's Center, and in the context of the campus-wide focus on liberal education, our film series is designed to improve the intellectual and practical skills of our participants and to emphasize our responsibility as individuals to engage in active and integrated learning.
+In collaboration with departments and student organizations, and in the context of the campus-wide focus on liberal education, this film series is designed to improve the intellectual and practical skills of our participation and to emphasize our responsibility as individuals to engage in active and integrated learning.
 Film topics will change for each film, but each will focus on diversity subject and follow up discussion will explore intersectionality and social impact.

 Our working definition of feminism is the fight for equality for all genders, while recognizing that we are not all the same even if we share a gender identity.
 The common theme of our film series is gender equality – which is inclusive of discussions on women’s rights, constructions of masculinity, and cultural differences and understandings.
 The staff of both Women’s Center and Diversity and Inclusion Programs in Reeve Union view feminism as encapsulating all of these issues.
 However, this is not without contention.
 Many who fight for gender equality do not identify with the term ‘feminist’ and might instead identify, amongst other options, as a womanist, humanist, mujerista, and human rights activist.
 For brevity and because of our own cultural locations, we chose ‘Feminist Film Series’, but would like to utilize the asterisk to signify that this term is open for debate.
 As part of our film series, we hope to explore what feminism means and its applicability (or lack thereof) to different cultural locations and contexts.